-In North Korea the power sockets are of type A and C. The standard voltage is 110 / 220 V and the standard frequency is 60 / 50 Hz.
+In North Korea the power plugs and sockets are of type A and C. The standard voltage is 110 / 220 V and the standard frequency is 60 / 50 Hz.

 Power plug adapter needed in North Korea?

-In North Korea the power sockets are of type A and C. Check out the following pictures.
+In North Korea the power plugs and sockets are of type A and C. Check out the following pictures.
 When living in Sweden you will need a power plug adapter for sockets type A.